BillyC1015/critter-tracker/README.md

 ## Credits

 We used our instructor Anthony Maddatu's example code from I-Know-Tech for help with structure, login, and logout code.
+Credit to [Miguel Nuñez](https://github.com/sponsors/miguelznunez) for help with creating the mobile friendly hamburger menu thanks to his tutorial [here](https://www.youtube.com/watch?v=flItyHiDm7E)!

 ## License